 The Fourth of July is one of most traveled holidays of the summer months, and in honor of both the national holiday and the hard-working professional drivers, there are many interesting facts to be learned about Independence Day.

 The Fourth of July may mean cookouts, fireworks and relaxation to many.
 It also means hoisting the star-spangled banner in your front yard (look here for the best residential flagpole to fly your flag from if you’re in need of a new one!), but to the average truck driver, it normally means congested roadways and an increase in safety practices.
 Last year an estimated 49 million people hit the roads on the holiday.
 This year, however, is slightly different.
 With the pandemic forcing us all to stay home, it looks like celebrations are going to be on the smaller side.
-2021 looks to be much the same with current predictions, but hopefully, the 2022 US Holidays will be able to go ahead in full celebratory style!

 As professional drivers are usually bombarded with 4th of July traffic, they are largely tasked in keeping America moving forward while the rest of the country celebrates.
 Independence Day is a time to feel extra patriotic and appreciative of all truck drivers.
 In honor of America’s day of independence, and in honor of our truckers, check out these fun Fourth of July facts.